ItsmeHaans/KetoprakPraKPrak/README.md

 FAQ:
-- "why is the code not running?" -> there could be many possibility behind why the code does not run such as: - no data input - hardware incompatibility
+- "Why is the code not running?"
+  -> There could be many possibilities behind why the code isn't running, such as: no data input, hardware incompatibility

-- "why is the AI doesnt predict the data for my house?" -> some issues may occur regarding the AI because the data we use is a dummy data for small watts
+- "Why is the AI doesnt predict the data for my house?"
+  -> Some issues may occur regarding the AI because the data we used is a dummy data for smaller watts